The Mask of Zorro: Critical response

-On Rotten Tomatoes, the film has an approval score of 83% based on 75 reviews, with an average score of 7.1/10.
+On Rotten Tomatoes, The Mask of Zorro has an approval score of 86% based on 76 reviews with an average score of 7.1/10.
 The site's consensus states: "Banderas returns as an aging Zorro in this surprisingly nimble, entertaining swashbuckler."
 On Metacritic, the film has a score of 63 based on reviews from 22 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Richard Schickel of Time magazine praised The Mask of Zorro as a summer blockbuster which paid tribute to the classical Hollywood swashbuckler films.
 "The action in this movie, most of which takes the form of spectacular stunt work performed by real, as opposed to digitized, people," Schickel stated, "is motivated by simple, powerful emotions of an old-fashioned and rather melodramatic nature."
 Zorro exceeded the expectations of Roger Ebert, who was surprised by the screenplay's display of traditional film craftsmanship.
 "It's a reminder of the time when stunts and special effects were integrated into stories, rather than the other way around."
 Ebert gave the film three out of four stars, and would later call it "probably the best Zorro movie ever made."
 Mick LaSalle, writing in the San Francisco Chronicle gave credit to Anthony Hopkins for his masculine portrayal of an older Zorro, adding that the actor's "performance presents a slight problem: The film asks us to believe that no one has figured out that Zorro and his real-life persona are the same person, even though they are the only guys in Mexico who talk with a British accent."